sairupesh9121/Database-to-database-in-sql-server-/README.md

-To set up the code you provided in a new system, you'll need to follow these steps:

 1. Install Required Packages:
    Ensure that you have Python installed on your new system.
 You can download and install Python from the official Python website (https://www.python.org/downloads/).
 The code you provided uses the `pyodbc` library for working with SQL Server databases and `tkinter` for creating a GUI.
 Install these packages using pip: